-Your TOi transmitter uses 4 AA batteries.
+Your TQ transmitter uses 4 AA batteries.
 The battery compartment is located in the base of the transmitter.

-- 1. Remove the battery compartment door by pressing the tab and sliding the door open. - 2.
+- Remove the battery compartment door by pressing the tab and lifting the door up. - 2.
 Install the batteries in the correct orientation as indicated in the battery compartment. - 3.
-Reinstall the battery door and snap it closed. - 4.
-Turn on the transmitter and check the status indicator for a solid green light.
+Reinstall the battery door and snap it closed. - 4.Turn on the transmitter and check the status indicator for a solid green light.

 If the status LED flashes red, the transmitter batteries may be weak, discharged or possibly installed incorrectly.
-Replace with new batteries.
+Replace with new or freshly charged batteries.
 The power indicator light does not indicate the charge level of the battery pack installed in the model.
 Refer to the Troubleshooting section on page 29 for more information on the transmitter Status LED codes.